The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 Implantation of the iTind device may cause pelvic discomfort, blood in urine, painful or urgent urination.
 In rare cases, the iTind device may cause urinary tract infection or a sudden difficulty to urinate.

-Dr. Kernen is a consultant to Olympus Corporation of the Americas.
+Naveen Kella, MD is a paid consultant to Olympus Corporation of the Americas.

 FAQs